-Layla and Majnun is a classic story of love most notably expressed by the great Persian poet Nizami Ganjavi.
+Layla and Majnun is a classic story of love most notably expressed by the great poets Nizami Ganjavi and Muhammad Fuzuli.
 It has been presented in many Middle Eastern and sub-continental cultures; Muslim, Sufi, Hindu, and secular.

 Layla and Qays, are in love from childhood but are not allowed to unite.
 Qays (called Majnun, which means “possessed”) is perceived to be mad in his obsession with Layla.
 Layla is married off to another and Majnun becomes a hermit, devoting himself to writing verses about his profound love of Layla.
 Although they attempt to meet, they die without ever realizing a relationship.

 Read program notes from Wali Ahmadi, associate professor of Persian Literature at the University of California, Berkeley, about the origins of the story and the many interpretations that have emerged throughout history.